tsts83/kafka-news-pipeline/README.md

 📨 News to Kafka Feeder
 A simple Python demo that fetches real-time news from NewsData.io and publishes each article to a Kafka topic.
-Useful for testing Kafka-based pipelines with live data.
+Perfect for testing Kafka-based pipelines with live, realistic data.

 🔧 Features
-Fetches news using the NewsData.io API
+Fetches current news via the NewsData.io API

-Publishes headlines and metadata to a Kafka topic
+Publishes each article to a Kafka topic in JSON format

+Runs in Docker using docker ```compose up --build```

+Connects to Kafka via the default ```localhost:9092``` port

-Configurable via environment variables
+Easily configurable with environment variables